noneinnon/patients/readme.md

 ## Running project locally

-- run `make repl` to start project
+- run `make repl` to start the repl project
-- eval `src/patients/core.clj` to start server
+- eval `src/clj/patients/core.clj` to start server
+- run `make shadow` to start the UI server

 ### Optionally:
-- run `make server` to start clojure repl
-- run `make front` to start shadow-cljs & browser repl
 - run in neovim `:ConjureShadowSelect app` to connect to sdadow-cljs repl from Conjure

 ### Environment